National Digital and Data Consultations

 Digital innovation leaders hosted roundtable discussions in cities across Canada with business, academia, civil society and others.
 Because there is strength in our diversity, the roundtables included women, Indigenous peoples and other under-represented groups.

 Minister Navdeep Bains hosted the first roundtable in Ottawa on June 19, 2018.
-Subsequent cross-Canada roundtables took place in select locations, including Vancouver, Calgary, Regina, Winnipeg, Waterloo, Toronto, Ottawa, Montréal, Québec, Fredericton, Charlottetown, Halifax, St. John's and Whitehorse.
+Subsequent cross-Canada roundtables took place in select locations, including Vancouver, Nanaimo, Calgary, Regina, Edmonton, Winnipeg, Waterloo, Toronto, Ottawa, Montréal, Québec, Fredericton, Charlottetown, Halifax, St. John's and Whitehorse.
 There was also a roundtable in Silicon Valley in the United States.
-The final roundtable took place on September 21.

 - Digital innovation leaders